 EscapeHouse Chicago has two rooms – when I went, my group was assigned what I’ll call The Dark Room.
 (The other group was assigned “The White House” which looked like the Oval Office and was well-lit.
 Our rooms were darkly lit and we needed black lights to uncover some clues.)

 Our experience wasn’t actually an escape room, but rather a series of rooms.
 I didn’t realize this when we started.
 We entered a very small room, more like an entryway, and had to figure out the clues to unlock the first door to enter our first room-sized room.
 Once in there, you just start looking for clues.
 They could be anywhere – written legibly on the wall, written on the wall but only discoverable via black light, written on a piece of (laminated) paper in a locked box, etc. You have to go through any kind of door/box/bin/etc you can find to find clues or keys or codes.
-You have to kind clues to open a combination lock only to find a key inside whatever you unlocked that opens another lock that opens something with decoder ring that decodes what is ultimately another combination lock … etc. It can be maddening at times to find a bunch of clues/codes/keys and then have to figure out what goes where.
+You have to find clues to open a combination lock only to find a key inside that opens another lock that opens something with decoder ring that decodes what is ultimately another combination lock … etc. It can be maddening at times to find a bunch of clues/codes/keys and then have to figure out what goes where.
 There’s a lot of trial and error.
 I’ve never unlocked so many padlocks in such a short time period.

-When our team unlocked the door to the room we were in, we were so excited … until we realized it just opened into another, similar room that we had to get out of.
+When our team unlocked the door to the room we were in, we were so excited … until we realized it just opened into another similar room that we had to get out of.
 WTF.
-You are timed (I think we had an hour limit), and you can request up to 3 clues from your … room monitor, for a lack of a better term.
+You are timed (we had an hour limit), and you can request up to 3 clues from your … room monitor, for a lack of a better term.
 (They watch you via cameras and communicate to you via a computer screen.)
 For our experience, we had to sing and dance in unison to indicate that we wanted a clue.
 (Our team opted for the YMCA.)

 Our team took awhile to get through the second room, I think we all assumed that was the end so we didn’t need to budget for extra time.
 So when we had less than 10 minutes to go when we were unlocking the door out of room 2 … only to realize there was a third room we had to get out of, we started to get a little stressed.
 Despite getting some more clues, our team was unlocking the very last lock as our time ran out.